-The new European Union Medical Device Regulation (EU) 2017/745 was published in April 2017 and became fully applicable in May 2021.
-The regulation1 sets out strict safety and quality standards for medical devices, the fulfillment of which requires third-party lab testing.
-Manufacturers and importers must meet these requirements to market their products within EU member states.
+The European Medical Devices Regulation (EU) 2017/745 sets out strict safety and quality requirements for medical devices, the fulfillment of which requires third-party lab testing.1 Manufacturers and importers must meet these standards to market their products within EU member states.

 Examples of products regulated by the EU MDR 2017/745 include: